AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/GridLayoutNode.md

 • `get` **allChildren**(): `Readonly`<`Iterable`<[`Node`](Node.md)\>\>

 The Grid's regular children.
-Does not include rectangles and skips over media container nodes to return fill grandchildren.
+Does not include rectangles and skips over media constainer nodes to return fill grandchildren.
+Grid Cells are ordered by the y and then x position of their top left corner, i.e. left to right and top to bottom.
 The children cannot be added or removed.

 #### Returns